Asaroth/swift-evolution/proposals/NNNN-generic-protocols.md

 }

-// multiple conformances are not allowed in Swift 2.2 extension MyType : SequenceType {
+// multiple conformances are not allowed in Swift 2.2 extension MyType : From {
-  associatedtype Iterator = MyIntIterator
+  associatedtype Value = Int
 }
-extension MyType : SequenceType {
+extension MyType : From {
-  associatedtype Iterator = MyDoubleIterator
+  associatedtype Value = Double
 }

-MyType.Iterator  // what should that even be?
+MyType.Value  // what should that even be?
 ```

 ## Proposed solution